kizrrum/FileSynchronizer/README.md

 In program has a feature that allows it to work as a service.
 To enable this feature, you need to use the -install argument.

 Options will be added later:
-Additionally, the program has the ability to adjust synchronization parameters, such as the delay time between checking for //changes, ignoring certain files or directories, and others.
+Additionally, the program has the ability to adjust synchronization parameters, such as the delay time between checking for changes, ignoring certain files or directories, and others.